coderwithbooks/Updating/README.md

 # Updating
-Some notes, programs, projects and so on that are being updated.
+Some notes that are being updated.